 While summer and fall are amazing in Vermont, many would say winter is when the real fun starts.
 Vermont offers several world-class skiing destinations easily accessible from the Champlain Valley.
 Whether it be family-friendly Smugglers’ Notch, luxurious Stowe Mountain Resort, or the rugged terrain of Mad River Glen, there is something for everyone here.

-If you don’t mind a longer drive, legendary Jay Peak Resort is located about an hour and a half northwest of Burlington.
+If you don’t mind a longer drive, the legendary Jay Peak Resort is located about an hour and a half northwest of Burlington.
 “Jay,” as the locals call it, typically receives the most snow in the northeast United States and has some of the most epic terrain in New England, as well as an enormous indoor waterpark that is open year-round.